 The best action you can take is to talk to an expert advisor who specialises in child injury claims like those on our team at The Compensation Experts.

 What Happens if the Victim Dies While the Claim is Unresolved?

-There are some occasions where, sadly, the claimant does not live to see their claim resolved successfully.
+There are some occasions where, sadly, the claimant does not live to see their claim resolved.
 This is particularly common in the cases of victims of asbestos-related cancer, whose illness only became apparent decades after they were negligently exposed to the substance.
 If the claimant dies before their case concludes, the claim can continue, and either the deceased’s estate or next of kin will get the compensation.

 If you die within three years of your accident or act of negligence then, even if you have not begun a claim, the executor of your estate has three years from the date of your death in which to raise a claim.

 What are the Personal Injury Claim Time Limits?

 While most personal injury claims must be submitted to a court within three years of the act, the exceptions are criminal injury compensation and compensation for an aeroplane accident, where the statutory time limit is two years.

 Get in Touch

 If you have any questions about how and when you can claim compensation for personal injury, contact The Compensation Experts today and take advantage of our free, no-obligation legal advice.